Wealth Architect · · 10 min read

 A Penguin Analytics survey of 13,500 families across 29 countries found that 47% lack even basic succession planning.
 Cambridge Trust research shows that 52% of adult children don't know where their parents store estate planning documents.
 And according to a Trust & Will study, 46% of people named as executors weren't even aware they'd been chosen.

 The fix is simple and tedious: document everything.
-Master list of accounts, entities, investments.
+Master list of accounts, entities, and investments.
 Access information.
 Key contacts.
 Update it annually.
 Store it where your executor or spouse can find it.
 Tell them it exists.

 This isn't about distrust or morbidity.
 It's about not leaving the people you care about with an impossible puzzle at the worst possible time.

-The Mistakes Nobody Talks About
+Mistakes Nobody Talks About

 A few patterns that don't show up in most guides.

 Treating wealth like a scorecard.
 Chasing returns to hit some number that represents 'success.'
-Comparing to other founders.
+Compared to other founders.
 Feeling behind when portfolios underperform in any period.
 Wealth is a tool.
 When it becomes an identity or a competition, decisions get distorted.

 Ignoring the relationship.
 Spouses who aren't involved, who don't understand the financial picture, who get presented with decisions rather than participating in them.
-This creates problems during life and catastrophe after death.
+This creates problems during life and a catastrophe after death.
 Wealth management should be a shared project where possible.

-The Common Thread
+Common Thread

 Most of these mistakes share a root cause: not thinking about wealth as a system.